Posted on: Nov. 3th, 2020 | By WayKen Rapid Manufacturing

 Hardness: Urethane polymers can be formulated to cover a wide range of hardness, from 20 Shore A durometer (the hardness of a rubber band) to 75 Shore D durometer (the hardness of bone) therefore, the prototype produced will have these properties.

 Impact Resistance: While conventional plastic materials can become brittle as they become harder, urethane retains elasticity and strength over the complete range of hardness.

 Machinability: Urethane products can be drilled, tapped and machined like metallic products.

 Resilience: Urethane polymers can be custom formulated to give hard polyurethanes similar resiliency as much softer materials, making urethane an excellent material for shock/vibration absorption.

 Urethane molding does have a few drawbacks.
 In case of production of any complex part, the master pattern that is designed may not cover all the features.
 Moreover, they involve a lot of hard work to remove casts and excess material, which introduces errors.
 In case of any air bubbles trapped in the casting, materials will cause the cast to become brittle or prevent thin walls from filling completely.
 Another limitation of urethane molding is that the mold is fairly temperature sensitive and cannot sustain extended periods of time above 270 degrees Fahrenheit.

-So urethane molding is one of key rapid prototyping technique that is employed when the production volume is low.
+So urethane molding is one of the key rapid prototyping techniques that is employed when the production volume is low.
 It allows to produce prototype and present it to the people before its mass production saving cost and a lot of money of tooling.
 Moreover, the physical properties of urethane products as described above gives it an advantage over conventional materials which have less strength and hardness.
-Thus if the production quantity is low, urethane molding is one of the best manufacturing technique to be applied which is quite much similar to that of injection molding which is used in case of high production volume and uses a harder tool instead of a soft tool.
+Thus if the production quantity is low, urethane molding is one of the best manufacturing techniques to be applied which is quite much similar to that of injection molding which is used in case of high production volume and uses a harder tool instead of a soft tool.